Fritter: Canada and the United States

 The apple fritter is a fried pastry popular within Canada and the United States.
-Early versions of apple fritters appear in Martha Washington's Booke of Cookery, a manuscript dating to the 17th century, which includes various fritter recipes common in colonial American kitchens.
+Early versions of apple fritters appear in Martha Washington's Booke of Cookery, a manuscript dating to the 18th century, which includes various fritter recipes common in colonial American kitchens.
+The apple fritter has also been documented as early as 1508, in The Boke of Keruynge, in which it is mentioned that they are "good hot".
 An apple fritter recipe typically includes a batter made from flour, sugar, baking powder, salt, milk, eggs, and a bit of oil.
 Fresh apples are peeled, cored, and chopped, then folded into the batter.
 The fritters are deep-fried in vegetable oil and, once golden, are coated in cinnamon-sugar for a sweet finish.
 In Canada, the apple fritter remains especially popular; Tim Hortons, a leading Canadian coffee and doughnut chain, reported that the apple fritter became their top-selling doughnut in 2023.

 Caribbean

-Conch fritters are commonly prepared in The Bahamas.
+Conch fritters are commonly prepared in the Bahamas.